Viscount Malvern

-Viscount Malvern, of Rhodesia and of Bexley in the County of Kent, is a title in the Peerage of the United Kingdom.
+Viscount Malvern, of Rhodesia and of Bexley in the County of Kent, was a title in the Peerage of the United Kingdom.
 It was created on 18 March 1955 for the first Prime Minister of the Federation of Rhodesia and Nyasaland, Sir Godfrey Huggins.

-Since 1978, the title has been held by his grandson, the third Viscount, who succeeded his father.
+The 1st Viscount was succeeded by his elder son, John.
+The 2nd Viscount was succeeded by his younger, but only legitimate son, Ashley.
+The 3rd Viscount was unmarried and was succeeded in the viscountcy by his uncle, Martin James Huggins, younger son of the 1st Viscount.
+The viscountcy became extinct on his death in 2013.